Cold season is well underway. And if you’re anything like me, you’ll want to make all of these scrumptious ham soup recipes right away.

-Though all of these soups would be elevated with a bone or hock, this recipe is specifically designed to be made with a ham bone.
+Looking for a great way to repurpose your leftover holiday ham?
+This recipe is specifically designed to be made with a ham bone.

-White beans, potatoes, corn, onion, and carrots are all piled together to work in harmony with the ham, making this filling and irresistible.
+White beans, potatoes, corn, onion, and carrots are all piled together.
+They work in harmony with the ham, making it filling and irresistible.

-This is a sturdy soup that doesn’t need a side dish, but it pairs well with toasted bread or topped with crunchy croutons.
+This sturdy soup doesn’t need a side dish, but it pairs well with toasted bread or topped with crunchy croutons.

-Although this recipe isn’t on the official list, it definitely qualifies as a healthy dinner.
-Loaded with veggies, hatch chiles, beans, and ham, you’ll be stuffed after one bowl.
+Loaded with veggies, hatch chiles, beans, and ham, you’ll be stuffed after one bowl of this soup.

-Thanks to the grain blend, this is super satisfying.
-But feel free to play around if you don’t like farro or rice.
+Thanks to the grain blend, it’s super satisfying.
+But feel free to make swaps if you don’t like farro or rice.